John Carling: Life and career

 John Carling was the son of farmer Thomas Carling, who emigrated from Etton in Yorkshire, England.
 Arriving to Upper Canada in 1818, the family moved to London in 1839, where Thomas founded the Carling Brewery in 1843 using a recipe from his native Yorkshire.
 In 1849, the brewery was turned over to John and his brother William.

-His political career began in municipal government, then in 1858, he was elected to the Legislative Assembly of the Province of Canada.
+His political career began at the municipal level of government, in London, Ontario; then in 1858, he was elected to the Legislative Assembly of the Province of Canada, representing London.
+Re-elected to the same constituency in 1862, he briefly served in John A. Macdonald's Cabinet as Receiver General, before the government fell.

 After Confederation in 1867, Carling represented London in both provincial and federal legislatures until such practice was made illegal in 1872.
 In the 1871 provincial election, he defeated former London mayor Francis Evans Cornish.

 From 1878 to 1891, he served in the House of Commons as a Conservative Member of Parliament (MP), holding the position of 7th Postmaster General from 1882 to 1885, and Minister of Agriculture from 1885 to 1891.
 In this position, he established the Ontario Agricultural College and the Central Experimental Farm near Ottawa.
 In 1888, he simultaneously held the position of Postmaster General for a second time, briefly.

 After losing the 1891 election to Charles S. Hyman, he was appointed to the Senate by Prime Minister John A. Macdonald.
 However, the election was disputed and declared void, thus Carling resigned from the Senate in order to run in a by-election in 1892, which he won.
 He served in the House of Commons until just before the 1896 election, when he resigned and was re-appointed to the Senate.

 Meanwhile, Carling remained active in London affairs, using his position in the federal government to influence politics and business.
 In 1875, Carling and his brother William built a new Carling Brewery, and an even larger one was built after the first burned down in 1879.
 The brewery was one of the largest in Canada, and it rivaled the production of fellow London brewery Labatt.

 Carling also ensured that the Great Western Railway, the London and Port Stanley Railway, and the London, Huron and Bruce Railway passed through London.
 Due to his influence, the Grand Trunk Railway began to manufacture their cars in London.

 In 1878, he established a water commission to provide a water supply to the city.
 Carling also established the Ontario Hospital for the Insane in London.
 In 1885, he provided the land on which Wolseley Barracks was established, now the Home Station of The Royal Canadian Regiment and the garrison of the regiment's 4th Battalion.
 He also facilitated the establishment of Victoria Park.

 Carling was knighted in 1893 and served in the Senate until his death in 1911.
+He was buried in London's Mount Pleasant Cemetery.